OSGConnect/tutorial-ScalingUp-R/README.md

 [title]: - "Scaling up compute resources - R example"

-## Objectives
-- [x] Learn why to scale up the computational resources.
-- [x] Learn how to scaling up the computational resources

 ## Overview

 Scaling up the computational resources is a big advantage for doing